Nature Connection

 The site not only perfect for the sauna but it was a joy to work there, listening to and watching the water flow.
 Daily I took dips in the creek to beat the steamy summer heat.
 Having a site that allows me to enjoy the process of building lends means I can build a better sauna—one that is infused with the spirit of the place and connected to nature.

-Candle windows hark back to my time at Podunk where the light in the sauna came from a bare bulb in a porcelain fixture outside a little square window into the dressing room.
-The sauna i s too hot for a standard light fixture, so this arrangement made sense.
+Candle windows hark back to my time at Podunk, where the light in the sauna came from a bare bulb in a porcelain fixture outside a little square window into the dressing room.
+A sauna is too hot for a standard light fixture, so this arrangement made sense.
 Later, after I started building saunas, I learned that this was a more modern incarnation of the original candle window, which was literally a window into the dressing room with a shelf for a candle to sit on.
-These are common in Finland in freestanding saunas away from the house.
-The window allows for a special kind of spiritual, summoning light into the sauna.
+These windows are common in Finland in freestanding saunas away from the house.
+The candle window allows a special, spiritual, summoning light into grace the sauna.
 Especially on those dark winter nights.

 In the sauna tradition, we slow down.
-The flickering candle light seen from the bench in the sauna, lures you to relax and reflect.
+The flickering candle-light, seen from the bench in the sauna, lures you to relaxation and reflection.
 Life and relativity.
 Could there be a more tranquil way to release the stresses of the day?

 It’s in the details.

-Finnish pragmatic design inspiration comes from making use of what is available at hand and letting that material influence your design.
-There are many places to incorporate little details and personal touches: stick hardware towel pegs, stone faced stove wall with stones from your backyard, thresholds of locally cut locust, round windows, etc. Think of decorative elements you can hang above the mantle.
-In my sauna building plans you can purchase and download, there is more about windows, framing information as well as tips on using windows safely in mobile saunas.
+Finnish pragmatic design inspiration comes from using what is available at hand and letting that material influence your design.
+There are many places to incorporate little details and personal touches: stick hardware towel pegs, stone-faced walls with stones from your backyard, thresholds of locally cut locust, round windows, etc. Think of decorative elements you can hang above the mantle.
+In my sauna building plans (which can be purchased and download), there is more about windows: framing information and tips on using windows safely in mobile saunas.

 Here is a collection of the candle window design and builds over the years in and around the Finger Lakes and New York State.

-Once the sauna got good and hot we would strip down as unceremoniously as possible and go in.
-The first round would always be pretty talkative and end with a healthy ladle-full or two of water on the hot rocks until we had to bolt out the door and head to the creek.
-If someone were annoyingly loud sometimes a good löyly would be timed so as to quiet things down.
-In the second and third round we might take great pleasure in thrashing each other (gently) with a birch vihta if someone bothered to make one from the birch tree outside the Podunk sauna.
-The old Finns would make them in the spring out of the fresh soft leaves and keep them in the freezer.
-Now you can actually buy them from Finland—dried and vacuum packed for a reasonable sum.
-After softening them in water for twenty minutes they smell just like a fresh birch tree.
+Once the sauna got good and hot, we stripped down as unceremoniously as possible and went in.
+The first round was always be pretty talkative and end with a healthy ladle-full or two of water on the hot rocks until we had to bolt out the door and head to the creek.
+If someone were annoyingly loud, sometimes a good löyly would be timed to quiet things down.
+In the second and third rounds, if someone had bothered to make birch vihta from the tree outside the Podunk sauna, we might take great pleasure in thrashing each other (gently) with the leafy switch.
+The old Finns would make vihta in the spring out of fresh, soft birch leaves and keep them in the freezer.
+Now, you can actually buy them from Finland—dried and vacuum packed for a reasonable sum.
+After softening them in water for twenty minutes, they smell just like a fresh birch tree.

 Sometimes I sauna with friends, sometimes alone.
-Always it is the same: get hot until sweat just pours out of me, cool off, repeat; scrub my skin, maybe switch my back with the Vihta, wash up, rinse down the sauna.
-It’s a ritual of sorts but not like the way a ritual in the church is dictated to you.
-As in church, there are ritual objects that create focus help and direct the actions, but instead of incense and gold, they are plastic and wood.
+Always, it is the same: get hot until sweat just pours out of me, cool off, repeat; scrub my skin, maybe switch my back with the vihta, wash up, rinse down the sauna.
+It’s a ritual of sorts, but not like how a ritual in the church is dictated to you.
+As in church, there are ritual objects that create focus and help direct the actions, but instead of incense and gold, they are plastic and wood.
 And unlike church, there is no sin in doing it anyway you want to.
-The brushes, basins, ladle, soap, and vihta are there just to help establish the flow of the sauna experience.
-To the uninitiated it may seem all strange, but after a few times, it all makes sense.
-It is just a bath house, after all.
+The brushes, basins, ladle, soap, and vihta are there to help maintain the flow of the sauna experience.
+To the uninitiated, it may seem strange, but after a few times in a sauna, it all makes sense.
+It is just a bathhouse, after all.

 Lately, I have found that the top of my noggin does not have so much insulation from the heat of a good löyly so I have taken to wearing a felt sauna hat, which is sort of like a Shriner’s Fez, which is to say that it makes you feel just a little goofy.
 But, then again, I wouldn’t want to be accused of taking the sauna ritual too seriously!

-But, working for an American company, where he might get moved from time to time, he wanted it to be un-tethered to his house, to be portable so he could always bring it with him, like a cherished possession.
+But working for an American company where he might get moved from time to time, he wanted it to be untethered to his house and portable, so he could always bring it with him like a cherished possession.

-I enjoy challenges–in fact, I thrive on them.
+I enjoy challenges.
+In fact, I thrive on them.
 One of the advantages of having my own company is that I get to decide how much to put into each project and which projects to really focus on.
 On some projects, like this one, I get to expand my repertoire.
 The goal, as always, was to bring my client’s dreams into reality.
-The result: a mobile sauna on a 81 by 120 inch trailer, under 3000 pounds, with two rooms, solar powered lighting, custom wood stove, northern white cedar interior, and pine tar exterior finish, did just that.
-I created a little oasis— a reminder of Finland—to park in his back yard, a dream come true.
+The result did just that: a mobile sauna on a 81″x120″ trailer, under three-thousand pounds, with a dressing room, solar-powered lighting, custom wood stove, northern white cedar interior, and pine tar exterior finish.
+I created a little oasis—a reminder of Finland—that my client can park in his back yard.
+A dream come true.

 Saunas are like that.
 When you have your own, it is a dream come true, a special place to escape into, to relax and unwind.
-It is tied to old traditions but for many, it is a new experience and can be life-changing.
-As designer and builder I get to be the midwife for people’s dreams and help them usher in a new way of living or rekindle a past love.
+Though tied to old traditions, for many, sauna is a new experience and can be life-changing.
+As designer and builder, I get to be the midwife for people’s dreams and help them usher in a new way of living or rekindle a past love.
 As we turn the page to a new year and think about resolutions, what dreams do you want to come true?

-All summer long I have eagerly anticipated this week; we have a cottage rental on the lake.
-It’s the highlight of my summer and a much-needed break from all of the projects I have going on.
-This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass and just staring the waves while sipping wine—I’ve added one more: sauna!
+All summer long, I have eagerly anticipated this week.
+I have a cottage rental on the lake.
+It’s the highlight of my summer, and a much-needed break from all of the projects I have going on.
+This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass, and just staring into the waves while sipping wine—I’ve added one more Sauna!
 I’ve brought my wood-fired trailer sauna with me and parked it ten feet from the water’s edge.
 Nothing beats coming out from the hot steam of a good löyly and jumping into the cool, refreshing lake.
 It is perfection.